What Is CSRD? Key Requirements for 2026 Compliance

 By addressing both dimensions, double materiality helps organisations understand sustainability as a two-way relationship, connecting business outcomes with their broader impact.
 It outlines the information that must be included in a CSRD report and how companies should prioritise their sustainability topics.

-As a result, the number of companies falling into scope by 2026 is significantly smaller than initially expected.
+This represents a major shift from the earlier CSRD scope, which included companies with 250+ employees.
+As a result, the number of companies falling into mandatory scope is expected to be significantly smaller than originally anticipated.

 Preparing for the Corporate Sustainability Reporting Directive (CSRD) requires structured coordination among finance, HR, sustainability, and supply chain teams.
 The process starts with clarity on material sustainability topics and builds from there.